AylaNetworks/ayla-documentation/src/index.md

   </ul>
 </aside>

 Welcome to Ayla Docs!
-Please watch the following introductory video:
+This video provides an introduction to the Ayla IoT Cloud:

 <iframe
   width="560"